Samie77240/Housing-Market-Trends-Analysis/Complete README.md

     pip install pandas
     ```

-### Running the Script
+## Running the Tests

+Explain how to run the automated tests for this system:

+### Breakdown of Tests

+- The script includes basic data integrity checks and summary statistics calculations.

-To run the script and perform the analysis, execute:
+To run the tests, execute:
 ```sh
 python housing_analysis.py